neha4504/Instagram-Influencer-Analysis/README.md

-InstagramInfluencerAnalysis
+INSTAGRAM INFLUENCER ANALYSIS
 Welcome to InstagramInfluencerAnalysis!
-This repository contains a Jupyter Notebook that dives into a dataset of Instagram influencers, performing data cleaning, exploratory data analysis (EDA), and creating insightful visualizations like bar plots and word clouds.
-It also includes an interactive dashboard to explore trends in subscribers, engagement metrics, and categories.
-Perfect for data enthusiasts and social media analysts!
+This repository hosts a Jupyter Notebook that dives into a dataset of Instagram influencers, offering data cleaning, exploratory data analysis (EDA), and vibrant visualizations to uncover trends in social media influence.
-About the Project
-This project analyzes a dataset of Instagram influencers (as of September 2022) to uncover patterns in audience engagement, subscriber counts, and content categories.
-The notebook handles missing values, standardizes formats, removes duplicates, and generates features like engagement rates and subscriber tiers.
-Visualizations include top influencers by engagement and category distributions, with an interactive dashboard for dynamic exploration.
-Dataset
+PROJECT OVERVIEW
+This project analyzes a dataset of Instagram influencers from September 2022.
+It includes:

+Data Cleaning: Handles missing values, standardizes formats, and removes duplicates.
+Exploratory Data Analysis (EDA): Summarizes subscriber counts, engagement metrics, and category trends.
+Visualizations: Features bar plots, word clouds, and an interactive dashboard built with Plotly to explore top influencers by engagement and audience country.
+Feature Engineering: Adds columns like Subscriber Tier, High Engagement, and Primary Category for deeper insights.

+DATASET
-social media influencers - instagran sep-2822.csv: Contains influencer data with columns:
+The dataset, social media influencers - instagran sep-2822.csv, includes:

-S.no: Index
-Instagram name: Influencer's Instagram handle
-Name: Influencer's name
-Subscribers: Follower count (in K, M, or B)
-Audience country: Primary audience location
-Authentic engagement: Genuine engagement metrics Engagement average: Average engagement per post Category_1 and Category_2: Content categories
+Columns: Instagram name, Name, Subscribers, Audience country, Authentic engagement, Engagement average, Category_1, Category_2.
+Size: ~1,050 entries (cleaned to ~983 after removing duplicates).

-Note: Ensure the CSV file is in the same directory as the notebook for the code to run.
+Note: Upload the CSV file to the repository root for the notebook to run smoothly.
-Interactive Dashboard
+INTERACTIVE DASHBOARD
-The project includes an interactive dashboard built with Plotly, allowing you to:
+The notebook includes a Plotly-based interactive dashboard (see notebook cells on Pages 11–12) that:

-Filter top influencers by country and category.
+Displays top 10 influencers by engagement average per audience country.
-Visualize engagement averages and subscriber tiers.
-Explore category distributions via bar plots and word clouds.To use the dashboard, run the notebook in a Jupyter environment or Google Colab and interact with the Plotly visualizations.

-Add the Dataset: Place the social media influencers - instagran sep-2822.csv file in the repository's root directory.
-Run the Notebook: Open InstagramInfluencerAnalysis.ipynb in Jupyter Notebook, JupyterLab, or Google Colab.
-Explore the Dashboard: Interact with the Plotly visualizations to filter and explore the data dynamically.

-Happy analyzing, and enjoy uncovering social media insights!
+Allows toggling between countries using dropdown menus.
+Visualizes engagement metrics with color-coded categories for easy comparison.